Neuroscience and Behavioral Biology

 BS Major

+Neuroscience and Behavioral Biology (NBB) at Emory is designed for those who want to understand—from a cognitive and physiological level—why people and animals do the things they do.
 NBB at Emory is an unparalleled opportunity to study at the frontier of biological and brain science, where you can dig into questions ranging from why people believe in God to why mosquitos bite you and not your friends.
+Knowledge in this area is growing and already altering society, with tremendous implications in the fields of medicine, scientific communications, ethics, and social policy.

 Outcomes